Rich & Ruffled Chocolate Celebration Cake

 First thing she did (her own idea) was start cutting parchment circles for her baking pans–this is so my child!

 When I look at this photo, besides relishing in how adorable she is, I can’t help but wonder if Grant would appreciate my baking adventures just a wee bit more if I wore this outfit each time I baked.
+(I can’t help but think that this photo will cause me to tear-up when she’s grown and gone.)

 Such focus!
-I love this retro mixing bowl and tool set I found at my favourite vintage/shabby chic style shop near our house–perfect for her little hands.
+I love this retro mixing bowl and tool set I found at my favourite vintage/shabby chic style shop near our house — perfect for her little hands.

 The ruffling technique itself is quite straight-forward.
 Once I tinted the Swiss Meringue Buttercream (I went with a retro coral colour using a combination of Sugarflair “Peach” and Spectrum “Electric Pink” gel colours) and applied a thin layer on the filled and stacked cake, to ensure that the ruffles had something to adhere to.
 Placing the cake on a rotating cake stand, and with a large piping bag (I used 18″) filled will buttercream and fitted with a large petal tip (I used Wilton #123), I started at the bottom, holding the piping bag straight with tip pointing at cake board and the smaller part of the tip facing outward, and just did a back and forth motion until I reached the top of the cake then started again beside that row, and so on.
-Once the cake was ruffled all around the outside, I did a circular ruffling around the top.
-If you’re a visual person, you may enjoy, and benefit from, watching a quick and helpful ruffling tutorial on YouTube, done by the fabulous Melody from Sweet & Saucy Shop in California.
-You can also read more about this technique from Martha Stewart here.
-My ruffled cake wasn’t perfect, but it’s pretty forgiving.
-Ruffles are always lovely (especially fluffy buttercream ones!).

 Here is the finished cake in its full ruffled glory.
 So simple and perfect for showers, birthdays, weddings, or any special gathering.
 Thank you, Martha and Melody!